Lach1222/skyedocs/README.md

 ## Updating the documentation

-The **humm**docs repository has all the documentation in markdown format.
-There is also a submodule to the **humm**.github.io GiHub pages repository, which is basically the **humm**docs repository transformed into static HTML for the web.
+The **Skye**docs repository has all the documentation in markdown format.
+There is also a submodule to the **skye**.github.io GiHub pages repository, which is basically the **skye**docs repository transformed into static HTML for the web.

 To update the documentation the following steps need to be done.